metachris/micropython-ctl/README.md

 `mctl`:

 * ⚠ Check for issues when alternating `mctl` and pymakr
-* ⚠ remove directories without `-r` should give a nice error
 * uploading files that have changed since last upload
 * flash-erase, flash-backup, flash-restore
 * `get` with wildcards: `get '*.py'`